If you are a fan of coffee desserts, you will love this coffee jelly. This delicious coffee dessert is a must try for all coffee lovers.

 - Also, prepare the black coffee jelly cubes.
 Remove the dish of black jelly placed in the fridge earlier.
 It should have set completely by now, given that it is a shallow layer of jelly.
 Cut the jelly into small cubes of about 1cm sizes.
 You can cut the jelly directly in the dish or you can also turn it out onto a board and then cut it.

 - Remove the jelly molds from the fridge.
-Check that the top of the black jelly is firm by pressing it lightly.
-So long as the top of the jelly is firm to the touch (the bottom can still be wobbly, that is fine), it is ready for the next layer of jelly.
+Check that the top of the black jelly is firm by pressing it lightly (see Note 2).

 - Gently spoon the milk coffee jelly onto the black jelly layer.